-"Syariah" is not limited to religious law, it also covers personal and daily matters including worship and morals.
+"Syariah" (or sharia) is not limited to religious law, it also covers personal and daily matters including worship and morals.
 It is such an intrinsic part of being a Muslim that one cannot function as a practising Muslim without syariah.
 Worshipping God is not limited to the Five Pillars of Islam but also covers doing what God orders in God's name.
 Thus doing good deeds in God's name is worshipping God.
 In other words, doing good deeds is one of the many ways of practising syariah.

 Don't call them Sonny and Cher

 Just like Christianity, Islam is divided into denominations, the most important of which is the difference between Sunni and Shi'a.
-You might not have heard of the names because the vast majority of Muslims are Sunni, however, the sectarian disputes in Iraq, which is majority-Shi'a like Iran, have brought this to the news.
+You might not have heard of the names because the vast majority of Muslims (80 to 19%) are Sunni, however, the sectarian disputes in Iraq, which is majority-Shi'a like Iran, have brought this to the news.
 Although they have come to differ in their interpretation of many aspects of Islam, it all started over who deserved to lead the Islamic world after Muhammad, the Seal of the Prophets.

 Note also that the Muslim maddhahib (plural of maddhab) are schools of law: their job is interpreting the Islamic laws, or Shari'ah.
 In this respect, they're more like court systems.
 Indeed, like courts in the common-law tradition (i.e. derived from English law), they are bound by precedent and do not regard themselves of makers of new law but clarifiers of existing law, even though they do in fact make law this way.
 Some scholars even think the English got the idea of binding precedent (as well as trusts and some other legal concepts) from Muslims during The Crusades, but that's a rather contentious subject, to say the least.